About the Art Competition

 • Blog Posts

-We’re grateful for the 421 congressional offices that participated in the 2022 competition.
+We were so excited to welcome the first-place winners of the 2024 Congressional Art Competition to the U.S. Capitol in late June.
+We’re grateful for the 432 congressional offices that participated in the 2024 competition.
 We continue to be awed by the artistic talents of our nation’s high school students.

 The Congressional Institute is proud to sponsor the Congressional Art Competition.
 The annual competition celebrates the artistic achievements of the nation’s high school students.
 Each Member of Congress may choose to host the program in their individual districts.
 Many offices ask a panel of local artists, such as artists-in-residence, art teachers, gallery owners, to act as judges.
 The winning artwork will hang in the Cannon Tunnel of the U.S. Capitol for one year.
 The tunnel is the most highly traveled access point between the U.S. House of Representatives and the U.S. Capitol.
 Every day, Members of Congress, distinguished visitors, and tens of thousands of tourists – from the United States and abroad – walk through the tunnel and admire the artwork.